ZayoutaBilal/Image-Processing-Application-Matlab/README.md

 Close the application.

 ## Usage:
-.
 Run the file main 'MainApp.mlapp'.

 ## System Requirements
 -MATLAB R2021a or later
 -Image Processing Toolbox

 ## Author:
-- These programs were created by Zayouta Bilal.
+These programs were created by Zayouta Bilal.
--This application offers a comprehensive set of image processing tools to manipulate images according to your requirements.
+This application offers a comprehensive set of image processing tools to manipulate images according to your requirements.
 Feel free to explore and utilize these functions for your image processing tasks.

 ## License:
 - These programs are licensed under the  unlicense.
 See the LICENSE file for details.